rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4235 Advertisements

-<a name="6.21.4235.1">6.21.4235.1</a> Record pages containing only advertisements if those pages are included in the same pagination sequence as the text; or printed on the pages of an initial or final gathering also containing leaves or pages of text; or	printed on a separate gathering in a manifestation that is continuously signed; or connected by a catchword; or otherwise integral to the manifestation.
+<a name="6.21.4235.1">6.21.4235.1</a>  Record pages containing only advertisements if those pages are included in the same pagination sequence as the text printed on the pages of an initial or final gathering also containing leaves or pages of text, printed on a separate gathering in a manifestation that is continuously signed, connected by a catchword, or otherwise integral to the manifestation.

 <a name="6.21.4235.2">6.21.4235.2</a> Record the presence of pages that contain only advertisements as [Supplementary content](/DCRMR/additional-notes/Supplementary-content/) (see [9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1)).